Bastrop County Complex Fire: Fire progression

 The third individual fire was ignited by a tree contacting a power line south of the highway near Tahitian Drive at 5:16 p.m. and eventually merged with the larger fire; the complex of wildfires merged into a single wildfire within 48 hours of ignition.
 During the first hours of the wildfire, the firefront advanced at 5 mph through the pine and yaupon vegetation.
 High winds carried hot embers far from the firefront, igniting fires as far as 3 mi away.
 Fire whirls were also observed along the firefront.
 In addition to the strong winds, horizontal convective rolls embedded within the wind flow enabled the wildfire to quickly advance along the tops of the forest canopy, resulting in long streaks of intensely burned vegetation.
 By the end of September 4, the combined wildfire had scorched an area roughly 14 mi long and up to 6 mi wide, covering 14,000 acres (5,660 hectares) of land.

 The passage of a cold front ushered in a decrease in temperatures on September 5.
 The movement of Tropical Storm Lee east away from Texas slackened winds, though gusts remained in the 20–25 mph range.
 The combination of gusts with continued low relative humidity and strong atmospheric instability perpetuated environmental conditions conducive to large fire growth.
 The Bastrop County Complex remained 0 percent contained heading into the afternoon of September 5, with its advance still unperturbed by firefighting efforts.
-Flames reached the Colorado River and crossed south of the river twice during the day, hamstringing the ability for firefighters to attain water.
+Flames reached the Colorado River and crossed south of the river twice during the day, hamstringing the ability for firefighters to obtain water.
 State officials stated on September 5 that the Bastrop County Complex had destroyed 476 homes, setting a record for the most homes destroyed by a single wildfire in Texas.
 The fire had engulfed over 25,000 acres (10,000 hectares) but its spread north of the Colorado River had slowed.
 Over 250 firefighters were working on containing the fire's spread, aided by bulldozers to create firebreaks and TFS air tankers.